Before using a DIY screw pile we ALWAYS look at the following points

 You will need to consider the type of soil you will be using the screw piles in, as this will also determine the size and length of pile needed.
 Clay and chalk for example will produce different load bearing capacities and may require significantly different pile specifications.

 Is the construction catching wind pressure?

-Think about walls of a garden house, glass house … Here we do not only need to think about vertical loads coming down on the pile, here you have horizontal forces on the piles.
+Think about walls of a garden house or green house … Here we do not only need to think about vertical loads coming down on the pile, here you have horizontal forces at play on the piles.
 The higher they are above ground level, the bigger the risk of being pushed sideways.
 Even if we have a good layer on 50 cm of depth, immediately we would consider using at least a 120 cm pile.